 Practices will be maintained including:

 - Every person must adhere to vaccination guidelines as set forth by Hofstra University.
-As of January 2022, full vaccination includes booster for those eligible.
+Beginning September 6, 2022, visitors are no longer required to provide proof of vaccination.

 *Masks are required outside the ZSOM building for all patient care settings and all activities at CLI.